 The Kazan Cathedral is a treasured attraction so applauded, that famous writer Alexander Pushkin was inspired to comment on its stunning architecture and incredible beauty.

-Paying homage to one of the most influential icons in Russian history, Our Lady of Kazan, the Kazan Cathedral is located in Kazanskaya Square on Nevsky Prospect, right in the heart of St. Petersburg.
+Paying homage to one of the most influential icons in Russian history, Our Lady of Kazan, the Kazan Cathedral is located in Kazanskaya Square on Nevsky Prospekt, right in the heart of St. Petersburg.

 Originally built in 1801 on the site where the Church of the Nativity of the Holy Virgin once stood, this beautiful piece of architecture was created by drawing inspiration from the great Roman cathedrals.

-Its construction was supervised by Alexander Sergeyevich Stroganov until Emperior Paul I stepped in to oversee its development and initiated a minor competition of famous designers to finalize the undertaking.
+Its construction was supervised by Alexander Sergeyevich Stroganov until Emperor Paul I stepped in to oversee its development and initiated a minor competition of famous designers to finalize the undertaking.
 A young Andrei Voronikhin was nominated to complete its design.

 After a decade of construction, the cathedral was finished by Voronikhin.
 Although there were some orthodox Christians who raised concerns that one of their cathedrals had been modeled after the architecture of Catholic churches, Voronikhin had overwhelming support and many courtiers appreciated the empirical style that he breathed into his work.

-The church was further championed when it became publically known that all materials used in its construction came directly from Russia.
+The church was further championed when it became publicly known that all materials used in its construction came directly from Russia.
 Not a single stone was imported, which meant it was truly crafted for Russia by a Russian.
 As such, it was casually named the Museum of Natural Stone by visitors, and to this day is considered a great architectural and political masterpiece.